Symmetry and composition in probabilistic theories: Conclusions and Directions for Further Work

 (2) In a different direction, in the discussion of section 4 one would like to replace the rather impoverished category $\Sinj$ of finite sets an injective mappings by a richer category, such as the category $\Set$ of finite sets and mappings or the category $\Rel$ of finite sets and relations.
 One can do this by replacing the category $\Grp$ of groups and homomorphisms, by the category $\Grel$ of groups and polymorphisms (that is, subgroups of product groups, regarded as relations).
-If if $f : E \rightarrow F$ is any mapping between sets $E$ and $F$, define then $S(g \circ f) \subseteq S(g)S(f)$ (here reversing the usual order of relational multiplication), so we can regard $S$ as a lax functor from $\Set$ to $\Grel$.
+If $f : A \rightarrow B$ is any mapping between sets $A$ and $B$, define then $S(g \circ f) \subseteq S(g)S(f)$ (here reversing the usual order of relational multiplication), so we can regard $S$ as a lax functor from $\SET$ to $\Grel$.
 One can similarly regard $S$ as a functor $\Rel \rightarrow \Grel$.
-Further work along these lines will be discussed elsewhere.